Volue-Public/energy-mesh-python/docs/source/faq.rst

 I ran the tests and one or more of them failed.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you ran the :ref:`Tests` and one or more of them failed, you should first verify that you configured the server connection correctly.
-If the problem is not resolved by this you can generate a report based on the tests you ran by following the instructions in :ref:`Run tests`.
+If you ran the :ref:`tests:Tests` and one or more of them failed, you should first verify that you configured the server connection correctly.
+If the problem is not resolved by this you can generate a report based on the tests you ran by following the instructions in :ref:`tests:Run tests`.

 I think I found a bug or I have a feature request.